-Confectionery Packaging iii.
+iii.
+Confectionery Packaging

 In order to want to consume the product on the inside, consumers must be drawn to the outside.
-Bright achieves this by using only first-class materials with exclusive finishing, making the product stand out on the shelf.
+BPI achieves this by using only first-class materials with exclusive finishing, making the product stand out on the shelf.
 We implement the strictest food hygiene conditions and use materials that will not affect the smell or taste of the product, so our packaging complement the product.